Skip to main content

 }

-The C++ implementation of the FuzzedDataProvider is part of the LLVM Project and documentation can be found in Google's Fuzzing repository and the LLVM repository.
+The C++ implementation of the FuzzedDataProvider is part of the LLVM Project.
+You can find the documentation in Google's Fuzzing repository and the LLVM repository.

 Create a Fuzz Test template